 Frankly, I don’t know what to think about this watch.
 For those customers who simply search for a cool-looking watch, this timekeeper may be of some interest: the new Marvin Malton M160 Rectangle Flying Hour indeed looks great.
 However, those, who search for an unusual watch powered by an unusual movement, will clearly be disappointed.

-Movement: Ronda 751 (jumping hours and minutes) and Ronda 753 (seconds), quartz, Swiss Made
+Movement: A combination of Calibers Ronda 751 (jumping hours and minutes) and Ronda 753 (seconds), quartz, Swiss Made

 Movement frequency: N/A